theitaliandeveloper/SEBPatch/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Create a bug report to help us improve the Safe Exam Browser Patch
+about: Create a bug report to help us improve Safe Exam Browser.
 title: ''
-labels: bug
+labels: ''
-assignees: theitaliandeveloper
+assignees: dbuechel

 ---

 > [!IMPORTANT]
-> - Please _always_ consult the FAQs before creating an issue: https://git.vichingo455.freeddns.org/school-cheating/SEBPatch/wiki/FAQs.
+> - Please _always_ consult the documentation first before creating a bug report: https://safeexambrowser.org/windows/win_usermanual_en.html.
 > - Please _always_ attach the log file(s) of the affected session(s)!
 They can be found under `%LocalAppData%\SafeExamBrowser\Logs`.
-> - Please follow this issue template.
-Saves me some work while reading all issues.

-**Bug Description**
+**Describe the Bug**
 A clear and concise description of what the bug is.

 **Steps to Reproduce**